Samsung/TizenRT/os/fs/smartfs/README.txt

   as a chain or "linked list" of logical sectors.
 Thus the actual physical sectors that a give file or directory uses does not need to be contiguous and in fact can (and will) move around over time.
-To manage the sector chains, the SMARTFS layer adds a "chain header" after the sector's "sector header".
+To manage the sector chains, the jSmartFs layer adds a "chain header" after the sector's "sector header".
 This is a 5-byte header which contains the chain type (file or directory), a "next logical sector" entry and the count of bytes actually used within the sector.